cipher2infinity/STM32-Internet-Of-Things-With-4G-LTE-Modem-Hardware/README.md

 # STM32 : Internet Of Things With 4G LTE Modem

-Releasing Date : 1 August
+Release Date : 1 August

 You can check course curriculum on our [WEBSITE](https://www.cipher2infinity.com/)